-In the summer when my tomatoes are at their peak, I love to whip up this little number for a light lunch.
-You’ll find a Tomato Tart Provencal is the perfect lunch idea for a light summer bite!
+In the summer when my tomatoes are at their peak, I love to whip up this Tomato Tart for a light lunch.
+It's a wonderful way to celebrate the beautiful colors and varieties of heirloom tomatoes.
+And the flavors are just divine!

-I think these tarts are most beautiful when you can use a variety of colors so feel free to mix them up!
+I think these tarts are most beautiful when you can use a variety of tomatoes in different colors so feel free to mix them up!
+Some of my favorites include:

 What are herbs de Provence?